Embarq: Products

 Embarq focused on sales of landline telephone service, high-speed internet, and DISH Network satellite TV.
 Embarq offered bundled services to their customers, with the convenience of one monthly bill and offered discounts for adding additional services.

 Embarq telephone service was a traditional landline Plain-old telephone system (POTS).
 Common offerings included features such as Caller ID, Call waiting, 3-way calling, Call forwarding, Voice mail, and Anonymous call rejection.

 Embarq offered many long-distance plans, including unlimited domestic direct-dialed calling.

 Depending on market and geographical region, Embarq offered several high-speed internet technologies.
 Embarq covered the majority of their territory with ADSL at speeds of 768 kbit/s, 1.5 Mbit/s, 3.0 Mbit/s, or 5.0 Mbit/s as line conditions allowed.
 In September 2007 Embarq began offering 10.0 Mbit/s to customers in Las Vegas.
 Beginning in January 2008, Embarq released the 10 Mbit/s tier across their entire footprint.
 Embarq offered fiber-to-the-premises (FTTP) in additional markets, such as parts of Las Vegas, Nevada, North Carolina and Florida.

 Embarq had an established partnership with Dish Network and offered a comprehensive lineup of DISH Network services to its customers.
 Discounts were available when eligible DISH Network programming was bundled with other qualifying Embarq products.
 In addition to the DISH Network partnership, Embarq also planned to test a TV service (tentatively called Embarq TV) in the near future.
 Details were scarce, but the service was rumored to have been an IPTV fiber-to-the-node service similar to AT&T's U-verse.
 Testing was completed and Embarq/CenturyLink rolled out IPTV to its customer base in Jefferson City, MO in October 2009.
 CenturyTel is providing its IPTV feed to the Jefferson City switching office from its service in Columbia, MO.
 CenturyLink now offers its Prism TV service in select markets, which was based on Embarq TV.
 Legacy Embarq customers who have DISH Network can still bundle their service with CenturyLink, but only under a grandfather clause; new customers can only get DirecTV if Prism TV isn't available.

-Embarq provided wireless phone service only for business accounts; they closed residential wireless business.
 Embarq provided business wireless phone service throughout much of its territory.
 Embarq operated as a Mobile Virtual Network Operator (MVNO) for Sprint PCS.
 Embarq utilized the CDMA band, and their handsets connect primarily to Sprint PCS towers.
 However, Embarq handsets were also capable of roaming onto CDMA networks from other carriers.

 Embarq DSL customers were offered free EarthLink services until the formation of Myembarq.com.
 In February 2007, Embarq customers were required to switch to Myembarq and Embarqmail.